selwynpolit/d9book/book/setup_mac.md

 ### Iterm2 Terminal Replacement
 [Download and install iTerm2](https://iterm2.com/)

+Follow [instructions here](https://iterm2.com/documentation-shell-integration.html) to install Shell integration.
+The easiest way to install shell integration is to select the iTerm2>Install Shell Integration menu item.
+It will download and run a shell script.
+This enables command history in the toolbelt.
+Try it.
+You'll love it!

 ### Oh My ZSH
 This is a \"helper\" program and bunch of useful plugins etc to enhance the ZSH shell that comes with the current MacOS.